FREE DELIVERY IN METROPOLITAN FRANCE FROM 200€ OF ORDER

 Why breeding

-In 2017, I realized that a wine estate , even covered with all the labels, is neither autonomous nor sustainable.
+In 2017, I realized that a wine estate , even with all the labels, is neither autonomous nor sustainable.
 This is how I wanted to diversify my activity with breeding in order to move towards a more virtuous agronomic model .
 Reintegrating the animal into the heart of a farm is essential.
-It consumes grass or harmful insects and restores a maximum of microbiology to the soil with its droppings.
+It consumes grass or harmful insects and returns as much microbiology to the soil as possible with its droppings.
 It recycles our waste and contributes to natural selection.
 A pasture without animals is a pasture doomed to disappear .

 Polyculture

 The agronomic work of these lands is fascinating.
 The farm is almost autonomous.
-A rotation of the plantations is carried out on each parcel in order to improve the biological activity of the soils and to diversify the nutrition of the animals.
-From April to November, they enjoy the pastures and feed on grasses.
+A rotation of plantations is carried out on each plot in order to improve the biological activity of the soil and diversify animal nutrition.
+From April to November, they enjoy pastures and feed on grasses.
 In winter, hay and haylage with rotation between legumes and ryegrass.
 Animal nutrition is crucial for meat quality.

 Cattle

-charolais and salers .
+The herd of cattle consists of two noble breeds: Charolais and Salers .
 This allows me to offer pure breeds but also crosses.
-Charolais has recognized meat qualities .
-Salers will bring a more marked marbling and an intense gastronomic flavor.
-The crossing of the two breeds proves to be interesting for associating these qualities but also other specific attributes, in particular for calving .
+Charolaise has recognized beefy qualities .
+The Salers will for its part provide a more marked marbling and an intense gastronomic flavor.
+The crossing of the two breeds proves interesting to combine these qualities but also other specific attributes, particularly for calving .

 Sheep

-The females are the result of a cross between two breeds : the Limousin , which has an important hardiness, and the Suffolk whose breeding and dairy qualities, but also butchery, are recognized.
-My rams are pure Charolais with meat qualities that allow them to obtain a mild and delicate taste.
-They have little fat, which greatly contributes to the delicacy of the meat .
-The lambs are therefore the fruit of half-Suffolk, half-Limousine mothers and 100% Charolais fathers.
+The females come from a cross of two breeds : the Limousine , which has significant hardiness, and the Suffolk whose breeding and dairy qualities, but also beef, are recognized.
+My rams are pure Charolais with beefy qualities which allow them to obtain a mild and delicate taste.
+They have little fat, which contributes greatly to the finesse of the meat .
+The lambs are therefore the fruit of half Suffolk, half Limousine mothers, and 100% Charolais fathers.

 Animal wellbeing

-At the estate, animal welfare is as important as the environmental impact.
-I advocate a reasoned and responsible breeding , the opposite of industrial breeding and its excesses.
+At the estate, animal welfare is as important as environmental impact.
+I advocate reasoned and responsible breeding , as opposed to industrial breeding and its excesses.
 In France, 800,000 males per year are exported to Italy to be fattened there at a lower cost.
 The meat of females is in the minds of many buyers more tender than that of males.
-We have chosen to market the young uncastrated males in order to avoid this deportation and this ecological aberration .
+We have chosen to market young uncastrated males in order to avoid this deportation and this ecological aberration .

 Distribution

-We refuse to work with partners who only want tenderloin and ribs.
-Where is the respect for the animal in marketing only a tiny part of its meat?
-We have the privilege of working in a short circuit with local restaurateurs and caterers who share our values and our convictions.
-We also offer boxes of different sizes and pieces for individuals .
+We refuse to work with partners who only want fillet and ribs.
+Where is the respect for the animal in only putting a tiny part of its meat on the market?
+We have the privilege of working directly with local restaurateurs and caterers who share our values and beliefs.
+We also offer boxes of different formats and pieces for individuals .